CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 ![](img/chart1.png)

 _Note*_ From the stacked column chart we can see that point cloud mode has the lowest percentage of rasterization runtime, while solid mode has the highest percentage.
-This is because in solid mode, every pixel within the bounding box of each triangle is tested, which makes rasterization of triangles computatino consuming.
+This is because in solid mode, every pixel within the bounding box of each triangle is tested, which makes rasterization of triangles computation-consuming.

 * Different Models